juv/vibranceGUI/README.md

 As of 18th April 2015, vibranceGUI also fully supports AMD graphic cards.
 Prior to that, vibanceGUI was developed to support NVIDIA graphic cards only.

 Note that NVIDIA Laptop GPUs are not supported because their drivers do not contain the needed functionality.
+Intel did not publish an API for their integrated GPUs and are not supported.

 More information and binary download available at: http://vibrancegui.com/